JavaCorpRus/LombokLib/README.md

 Looking for professional support of Project Lombok?
 Lombok is now part of a [tidelift subscription]!

-For a list of all authors, see the [AUTHORS] file.

 For complete project information, a short tutorial on what lombok does, and how to download / use / install it, see [projectlombok.org]

 [LICENSE]: https://github.com/JavaCorpRus/LombokLib/blob/main/LICENSE.txt